-In MailPoet, the first email your subscribers receive (if you’ve got Opt-In Confirmation enabled) is the signup email.
+In MailPoet, the first email your subscribers receive is the signup email.
 It’s the first point of contact they have, so you need to make an impact, and get as many people clicking through to confirm their email address as possible.

-MailPoet lets you customise the subject line and content of that confirmation email, but did you know you can also hack it to add html?
-For instance, you might want to customise the font, or make the confirmation link a bit more attractive by turning it into a button.
+MailPoet lets you customize the subject line and content of that confirmation email, but did you know you can also hack it to add HTML?
+For instance, you might want to customize the font or make the confirmation link a bit more attractive by turning it into a button.
 It’s pretty simple!